-Now you can see why my first instruction was to rake the old mulch aside: in the course of rototilling or spading the compost into the garden, the old mulch would have been tilled or spaded under, forcing you to acquire and apply new mulch.
-That would be a waste of time, energy and money.
+Now you can see why the first instruction was to rake the old mulch aside: in the course of rototilling or spading the compost into the garden, the old mulch would have been tilled or spaded under, forcing you to acquire and apply new mulch.
+That would be a waste of time, energy, and money.

 Now put the old mulch back onto the planting bed.

-But what if the old mulch has, in fact, decomposed appreciably over the course of the winter?
-In that case, work it into the ground as organic matter so that it can serve as a soil amendment, along with the compost.
+If the old mulch has decomposed appreciably over the course of the winter, work it into the ground as organic matter so that it can serve as a soil amendment, along with the compost.
 Then acquire a load of new mulch as a replacement.

-Although "cover crops" (which are so-called "living mulches) is terminology more often heard in agricultural circles than in landscaping circles, some homeowners may find cover crops quite helpful, so I will conclude with information on how to treat this special kind of "mulch" in spring.
+Although cover crops, "green manures," or "living mulches" is terminology more often heard in agricultural circles than in landscaping circles, some homeowners may find cover crops quite helpful.

-Cover crops are sowed over vegetable garden and annual flower beds in the fall to protect them in winter.
-When spring returns and you are getting ready to plant again, you need to get a cover crop out of the way.
-But you can kill two birds with one stone: tilling cover crops under both frees up the garden for spring planting and puts nutrients into the soil.
+The crops are sowed over vegetable gardens and annual flower beds in the fall to protect them in winter.
+When spring returns and you are getting ready to plant again, it's time to remove the cover crop.
+Tilling cover crops under both frees up the garden for spring planting and puts nutrients into the soil.

-Mow cover crops first, then run a garden tiller over the garden -- a process known as "tilling under" the cover crops.
-By mowing first, the garden tilling will go easier, since you will be tilling shorter vegetation.
+Mow cover crops first, then run a garden tiller over—a process known as tilling under—the cover crop.
+By mowing first, the tilling will go easier since you will be tilling shorter vegetation.
 After mowing, spread compost over the same garden bed, and till that under, too, just as you would with any beds that did not have cover crops.